https://www.totraveltoo.com/

 Off We Head Into the Tikal Jungle

-Alberto arrived promptly at 4.00 am and produced a small torch for us and off we went following in his footsteps, sidestepping a poisonous black snake within minutes.
+Alberto arrived promptly at 4.00 a.m. and produced a small torch for us and off we went following in his footsteps, sidestepping a poisonous black snake within minutes.
 It was really eerie, not knowing where you were walking or where you were putting your foot as you took off into the blackness of the jungle.

 He instructed us to turn our torch lights off as we approached the “Great Pyramid Plaza” or “Lost World” to view the shadows it makes on the surrounding landscape.
 The shadows were large and creepy and we were so pleased we had Alberto with us guiding us through these ancient monuments.

-Alberto stopped abruptly, moved his head ever so slightly to the right, and put his finger to his mouth signalling us to be quiet, there is a jaguar quietly calling out to his mate in the jungle to our right.
+Alberto stopped abruptly, moved his head ever so slightly to the right, and put his finger to his mouth signalling us to be quiet, there was a jaguar quietly calling out to his mate in the jungle to our right.
 What had we let ourselves into!

 We arrived at Temple IV and climbed the rickety wooden staircase to the top to take a prime position.
 Alberto did not come with us, he wanted us to experience the waking up of the jungle first before he joined us.